Maddoxkkm/dvpl_converter/readme.md

 This converter aims to be able to directly convert between .dvpl and standard non-dvpl files.

-## Work in progress

-there are a few things that need to be addressed:

-- [x] there are some unidentified headers and tail data in both lz4 file and dvpl file. will need to figure a bit more about them
-- [x] setup usual scripts so it can be used to pack and unpack large directories.

 ## Set up environment for conversion